Judviii/test_restaurant/README.md

 - Swagger documentation will be available at http://127.0.0.1:8001/docs
 - Run tests: `docker-compose run app sh -c "pytest"`;
 - Run flake8: `docker-compose run app sh -c "flake8"`;
+## Notes on Implementation
+- The API supports multiple client app versions (1.0 and 2.0) via middleware that checks the `App-Version` header.
+- Currently, the logic is identical for all versions, but the structure allows for easy extension to add version-specific behavior if needed.